jcq/wedding/src/pages/get-involved/things-to-do.md

 ##### Surrounding Area:

 * **[Mall of America](https://www.mallofamerica.com/)** *(0.5 mi from MSP Airport)*\
     You want over 96 acres of mall?
 We got it.
-Fun fact: it was a filming location for both *D2: The Mighty Ducks* and Schwarzenegger holiday classic, *Jingle All the Way*.
+Fun fact: it was a filming location for both *D2: The Mighty Ducks* and the Schwarzenegger holiday classic, *Jingle All the Way*.
 * **[Stillwater](https://www.discoverstillwater.com/)** *(20.8 mi from St Paul)*\
     30 minutes from Minneapolis and just 15 minutes from our venue, this charming tourist town sits on the bank of the St. Croix River with walking paths, sightseeing tours, antique stores, and boating.
 The setting for *Grumpy Old Men* and *Beautiful Girls*, Stillwater is also known for its lift bridge and the enormous scoops of ice cream at [Nelson's](https://www.nelsonsicecream.biz/).
 * **[Fort Snelling](http://www.mnhs.org/fortsnelling)** *(7.3 mi from St Paul)*\